Bar, Ukraine: 18th and 19th centuries

+20th century

+During the early 20th century Bar declined, with its population decreasing from 10,500 in 1897 to 5,500 in 1937.
+In 1919-1920 the city was a site of battles between Ukrainian and Bolshevik troops, and housed the chief headquarters of Ukrainian Galician Army.

 After 1922, Bar became part of Ukrainian Soviet Socialist Republic within the Soviet Union.
-In 1991, following the fall of the Soviet Union, the town became part of the independent Ukraine.
+Under the Soviet rule Bar served as a centre of food and machine building industries, and its surroundings were specialized in gardening.

 The town had a historical Jewish population, with 3,869 Jews within the city in 1939.
 On July 16, 1941, during World War II, Nazi Germany occupied the town and established ghettos, killing many of Bar's Jewish residents.

+In 1991, following the fall of the Soviet Union, the town became part of the independent Ukraine.
 In 1999, there was an estimated Jewish population of 199.
 Bar currently has two large memorials situated within the city center, which are dedicated to those killed during WWII.